-If you do not wish to wash your hair every day, make sure to take a hair cap with.
-Some hotels might offer that but you might not know this in advance and they really don’t weigh much.
+If you do not wish to wash your hair every day, make sure to take a hair cap with and a dry shampoo spray (see above).
+Some hotels might offer a cap but you might not know this in advance and they really don’t weigh much.
 You can buy a cheap, disposable one that you can throw away.

 - A hair drier and/or hair straightners or curlers

-You will likely find a hair drier at your holiday’s accomodation but you never know.
-If you really can’t afford to not have one you might consider taking a travel size one with and also any other hair tools you might use such as straightners and curlers or even rollers etc.
+You will likely find a hair drier at your travelling accomodation but you never know.
+If you really can’t afford to not have one you might consider taking a travel sized one with and also any other hair tools you might use, such as straightners and curlers or even rollers etc.